jamiebrynes7/obsidian-todoist-plugin/README.md

    ```
    ````
 6. Swap to preview mode and the plugin should replace this code block with the materialized result of that filter.

+> If you are synchronizing your vault, I recommend explicitly ignoring the `.obsidian/todoist-token` file for security reasons, if possible.

 ## Inputs